The 10 Best Fantasy Books Ever Written!

 Is it any wonder then that the fantasy genre is one of the dominating literary markets worldwide with billions of dollars in revenue each year?
 And with next-day deliveries and e-books the norm of today, never has there been a better moment to tackle that one fantasy series you're always putting off.
 Not sure where to start?
 Don't worry - we've got you covered!

-Here are our picks for The 10 best fantasy series everyone should read at least once:
+Here are our picks for The 10 best fantasy books ever written, which everyone should read at least once:

 The Hobbit, by J.R.R.
-Tolkien is one of the best fantasy series out there.
+Tolkien is one of the best fantasy books ever written!

 It is not our part to master all the tides of the world, but to do what is in us for the succour of those years wherein we are set, uprooting the evil in the fields that we know, so that those who live after may have clean earth to till.
 What weather they shall have is not ours to rule.